Education and Cognitive Sciences - overview

 We are also launching collaborations with a number of Faculty at US and European Universities, with first publications anticipated in early 2018.

-US 3rd Grade Mathematics teachers can participate in the Pilot of Teacher Advisor with Watson.
+US Kindergarden to 5th Grade Mathematics teachers can utilize Teacher Advisor with Watson.

 We have a collaboration with Sesame Workshop focused on personalized learning for young children.
 There is a teaser Youtube video about this work, and is mentioned as one aspect of IBM's multi-pronged effort to extend and expand Watson.
 See Cognitive Learning Goes to School with IBM and Sesame Street.